COVID-19 & Technology Solutions

 Having a strong password often isn’t enough, for example, if your credentials are leaked in a data breach.
 Two-factor authentication (2FA) and two-step verification (2SV) involve an additional step to add an extra layer of protection to your accounts.

-The extra step could be an email or text message confirmation, a biometric method such as facial recognition or a fingerprint scan, or something physical, such as a US3.
-Use a VPN.
+The extra step could be an email or text message confirmation, a biometric method such as facial recognition or a fingerprint scan, or something physical, such as a US

 Many people are familiar with using a Virtual Private Network (VPN) to bypass geographic restrictions on streaming sites and other location-specific content.
 Indeed, since a VPN tunnels your traffic through a server in a location of your choice, it’s ideal for location spoofing.